Jeff Manto: Playing career

-Manto's most sustained run with one team was a stretch as a member of the Buffalo Bisons, at the time the Indians' Class AAA affiliate.
+Manto's most sustained run with one team was as a member of the Buffalo Bisons, at the time the Indians' Class AAA affiliate.
 In four interrupted years (1997–2000) with the Bisons, Manto hit 79 home runs.
-For his achievements, Manto's number 30 was retired by the Bisons, one of only three players (Luke Easter and Ollie Carnegie being the others) to have earned the honor.
+For his achievements, Manto's number 30 was retired by the Bisons, one of only three Bisons players (Luke Easter and Ollie Carnegie being the others) to have earned the honor.